MonashBioinformaticsPlatform/enrichment_analysis_workshop/content/overview/_index.md

 ### Setup Requirements

-This workshop will be delivered online over zoom and slack; you may wish to install the zoom and slack applications (although browser based access is possible).
+This workshop will be delivered online over zoom and slack; you may wish to install the dedicated zoom and slack applications.
 Otherwise, no special software installation will required, as we will be using online analysis tools.

  * Zoom Link:  TBA
  * Slack Channel: